CloudLabsAI-Azure/AIW-DevOps/Challenges/Module1-ImprovingDeveloperFlow/Step-By-Step/DEVWF-T001-SBS.md

     https://github.com/marketplace/azure-boards
     ```

 2. On the bottom of the page, select Install it for free.

     ![](https://raw.githubusercontent.com/CloudLabsAI-Azure/AIW-DevOps/main/Assets/newABIntegration.png)

+   **Note**:  If you see the message **You’ve already purchased this on all of your GitHub accounts**  this indicates Azure Boards integration is already used in your account.
+You can skip this task and continue with the next task.

 3. In the next page, Click "Complete order and begin installation"